DGAP-Stimmrechte: Befesa S.A. (deutsch)

 Befesa S.A.

-Subtotal B 2 % Name- % of voting Total of rights both % of voting through financial rights held by Instruments held ultimate controlling by ultimate Directly person or entity or controlling person control- held led directly by or entity or held by (use any subsidiary if directly by any number(s) it equals or is subsidiary if it from 1st higher than equals or is column) the notifiable higher than the threshold notifiable threshold Indumenta Pueri, S.L.
-5.41% -% 5.41% Global Portfolio 5.41% -% 5.41% Investments, S.L.
-Company information
+Subtotal B2 % N Name % of voting Total of rights both % of voting through financial rights held by Instruments held ultimate controlling by ultimate Directly person or entity or controlling person control- held led directly by or entity or held by (use any subsidiary directly by any number(s) if it equals or is subsidiary if it from 1st higher than equals or is column) the notifiable higher than the threshold notifiable threshold 1 Corporacion 5.1% -% 5.1% Financiera Alba, S.A..
+2 Alba Europe S.à r.l.
+5.1% -% 5.1% 1 9.
+In case of proxy voting:

 Company: Befesa S.A.
 46, Boulevard Grande-Duchesse Charlotte L-1330 Luxembourg Grand Duchy of Luxembourg